Could you introduce your app in a few sentences?

 What are some things that you don’t like about React Native or that need to be improved?

 Tooling.
 I had some bad experiences with Babel, which is something outside of React Native, but we need.
 And there’s some other stuff that we need to use in order to get our app up and running, and this doesn’t happen on native platforms.
 But, it’s totally understandable why we need to use this.

 Anything else you would like to mention?

-Thank you so much guys for having me here and giving me a chance to share my work!
+Thank you so much guys to have me here and give me a chance to share my work!
 I really love my projects, and they’re very important to me!

 I have plans to make a web-client for Bon-Appetit using Gatsby, soon.
-And I have some other projects, like a Store System built with Electron + React and another React Native App that is a Podcast Streaming App called Mind Cast (it’s finished, but I want to do some things on the backend before release).
+And I have some other projects, like a Store System built with Electron + React and other React-Native App that it’s a Podcast Streaming App called Mind Cast (it’s finished, but I want to do some things on the back-end before release).